nxtrm/TOTEM-/README.md

 - [pekudzu](https://github.com/pekudzu)

 If you build a TOTEM I would be pretty happy to see some pictures.
-And if you want to leave me a tip you can do this [here](https://ko-fi.com/geigeigeist) (but please don't feel pressured)
+And if you want to leave the original creator of the keyboard (GEIST) a tip you can do this [here](https://ko-fi.com/geigeigeist) (but please don't feel pressured)